dougbutner/web-4/README.md

 4. Nations (aka Countries, States, Republics, etc)
 5. Global

-Additionally, a level may be added within cities (communities) that further
+Additionally, a community level may be added below cities to further add accuracy and usefulness.

 For the purpose of any geo-social system, geographic barriers must be defined, but do not need to operate in traditional ways.
-Traditionally, it's the location within a certain area, such as a place of residence, that is of importance.
+Traditionally, it's the existence within a certain area, such as a place of residence, that is of importance.
 When building a geo-social system, it's only necessary that each participant has declared the smallest (!!!) level of geographic stratification defined, from which the rest can be extrapolated.

 GeoSocial Layers